 As for the desaturation levels.
 I think the exertion and hypoxia work together and are somewhat interchangeable — but it takes a lot more exertion to reach the level at sea level.

-Q: I have done this usage method 10+ times and haven’t felt the dizziness or the euphoria feeling, why is that.
+Q: I have done this usage method 10+ times and haven’t heard my heartbeat in my head.
 I also haven’t been able to complete the whole usage guide, do you need to get that feeling in order to do so?

-Not everyone experiences dizziness.
+Not everyone hears their heartbeat.
 I say that in the usage guide description because some people do and I want to reinforce the use of “safe” exercise equipment.

 Shortly after this urge I begin to hear my pulse in my head.
 When this happens I hold pace for about 30 seconds, switch to oxygen for 2–5 breaths, and switch back to the higher pace.